fathym-it/docs/docs/getting-started/try-it/overview.md

 ## Micro-Frontends Journey

 As mentioned, an application orchestration environment has been setup.
-With this, cloud-native infrastructure has been provisioned, some stating point DevOps has been put in place, our [LCU Runtime](../developers/applications/runtime) has been deployed, and a series of LCUs have been configured to get you going on the Fathym Framework.
+With this, cloud-native infrastructure has been provisioned, some starting point DevOps have been put in place, our [LCU Runtime](../developers/applications/runtime) has been deployed, and a series of LCUs have been configured to get you going on the Fathym Framework.
 In this journey, we'll deploy additional applications and LCUs, customize them and create our own with the Fathym [LCU CLI](../developers/applications/cli).

 [Try out](try-it/micro-frontends) Fathym Framework micro-frontends now.
 Not sure what a micro-frontend is?
 Check out our guide on [micro-frontends](../developers/applications/micro-frontends) for more information.